-Alarm: This branch accesses the settings for the four alarm relays.
-(Relay 1, Relay 2, Relay 3, Relay 4)
+Alarm and Relay Setup: This screen allows the user to change the following values and parameters for the four alarm relays (Relay 1, Relay 2, Relay 3, Relay 4):

-- Alarm Mode: Select "Latching" or "Non-Latching".
-A latching relay will require manual acknowledgement of any alarm condition (by pressing the button on the Main Operation Mode screen).
-When Non-Latching is selected, alarms will clear themselves whenever the alarm condition no longer exists.

-- Alarm Delay: Enter desired delay time.
+- Alm Mode (Alarm Mode): Select 'Latching' or 'Non-latching' A latching relay will require manual acknowledgement of any alarm condition (by pressing the button with the Main Screen active).
+When Non-Latching is selected, alarms will clear themselves whenever the alarm condition no longer exists. - Alm Delay (Alarm Delay): Adjust the delay time.
 Any alarm condition must then exist for this period of time before tripping the relay.
-This delay can help avoid false alarms and is recommended to be set at 5 seconds or longer.

-- Select Relay #: The analyzer is equipped with four alarm relays.
+This delay can help avoid false alarms and is recommended to be set at 5 seconds or longer. - Relay 1 (or 2, 3, 4): The analyzer is equipped with four alarm relays.
 Each of these relays can be individually set to represent any of the following alarm conditions:

-- Low Residual

-- High Residual

-- Turbidity 1 high alarm

-- Turbidity 2 high alarm

-- pH high/low alarm

-- Any alarm